githubixx/ansible-role-wireguard/README.md

 - elementary OS 6
 - CentOS 7 (end of life since end June 2024)

 Molecule tests are [available](https://github.com/githubixx/ansible-role-wireguard#testing) (see further down below).
 It should also work with `Raspbian Buster` but for this one there is no test available.
-MacOS (see below) should also work partitially but is only best effort.
+MacOS (see below) should also work partially but is only best effort.

 ## MacOS